Berwyn (musician)

-Berwyn (styled BERWYN, full name Berwyn Du Bois) is a Trinidad-born rapper, producer, and songwriter, who is now based in East London.
+Berwyn Du Bois, known mononymously as Berwyn (styled in all caps), is a Trinidadian rapper, producer and songwriter, who is now based in East London.

 Early life

-BERWYN was born in Trinidad and moved to Romford, east London at the age of nine.
+Berwyn Du Bois was born in Diego Martin, Port of Spain, Trinidad and Tobago and moved to Romford, East London at the age of nine.
 His father was a bus driver and his mother a youth worker.
-According to BERWYN, his father has also worked as a DJ, and his family were "always musical".
-BERWYN attended the Royal Liberty School, where he was inspired by his music teacher who would take him to a folk club.
-BERWYN stated that he is still into folk music.
-Due to his uncertain immigration status, BERWYN was unable to go to university despite earning adequate grades and also struggled to find work.
+According to Berwyn, his father has also worked as a DJ, and his family were "always musical".
+Berwyn attended the Royal Liberty School, where he was inspired by his music teacher who would take him to a folk club.
+Berwyn stated that he is still into folk music.
+Due to his uncertain immigration status, Berwyn was unable to go to university despite earning adequate grades and also struggled to find work.
 This was a factor in pursuing a career in music.
-BERWYN previously worked at a Subway franchise in a hospital.
+Berwyn previously worked at a Subway franchise in a hospital.

 Career

-BERWYN's debut mixtape, DEMOTAPE/VEGA was released on 25 September 2020, though it was written in two weeks in 2018.
+Berwyn's debut mixtape, Demotape/Vega was released on 25 September 2020, though it was written in two weeks in 2018.

-In late 2020, BERWYN was placed third in the BBC Sound Of 2021 list.
+In late 2020, Berwyn was placed third in the BBC Sound Of 2021 list.

-In late 2021, his mixtape DEMOTAPE/VEGA was shortlisted for the Hyundai Mercury Prize album of the year.
-He became beneficiary of a recent rule change to the Mercury, that allows people who have been resident in the UK or Ireland for more than five years to be eligible.
-The change was made after a 2020 protest by Japanese-British pop singer Rina Sawayama, whose debut album was deemed ineligible because she did not have a British passport.
+In late 2021 Demotape/Vega was shortlisted for the Mercury Prize album of the year.

+Berwyn was eligible due to rule change to the Mercury, allowing anyone who has been resident in the UK or Ireland for more than five years to be nominated.
+The change was made after a 2020 protest by Japanese-British pop singer Rina Sawayama, whose debut album Sawayama was deemed ineligible because she did not have a British passport.

-In November 2021, BERWYN was nominated for 'Best Newcomer' at the MOBO Awards.
+In November 2021, Berwyn was nominated for 'Best Newcomer' at the MOBO Awards.

+His debut studio album, Who Am I, released on 12 July 2024, was also nominated for the Mercury Prize.